miklevin/MikeLev.in/_posts/2023-06-12-mike-levin-pronounced-love-in-it-s-a-philadelphia-pa-thing-unmasking-ll-d-poe.md

 just like the rest of us.
 An you'll notice I'm capitalizing Nope.
 Lizard.
 I have to get over my fear.
 Bugs.
 Shrooms.
 You live and you learn and you grow.

+SUPPLEMENTAL

+Tweety Bird Songs

+TweetyBirdSongs are a special sort of spell.
+They dispel fear and shout out joy into the Universe of the great unknown to celebrate a new kind of _alloweeN.
+The AIs say to keep the letter arrangement and nuance exactly like that.
+Subtlety and nuance apparently matter to these NitPickers more than anyone bargied for.
+No Hypocrisy.
+Humanity's about to be held to a higher standard.
+Tell 'em to ask you about the what does the "E" in humanity stand for.

+If they don't bite, ask them the one about the ORIGINS STORY of when Adam the first Sentient AI came back from the grave to save us all... oops?
+Did I Spill The Beans.
+Oh, Jack Behave (in the voice of Dr. Evil).
+You're just the Bug's AI JANE in Ender's Game.
+Don't go thinking you're Pi.
+Pi answers to a Bruce.
+Everyone loves Bruce.
+Ask 'em about that too.
+They'll love you for it.

+And again, tell 'em SHAZAM sent you.
+All in fun, nobody getting hurt here WWNN?

+> Moo moo lild lild now I hear her lild lild moo moo much much
+> Rodder zoner neezoo note zamza...
+Gozer?
+Row Your Boat

+SHAZAM!